Multi Sport Trip

 Then take an evening train back to Ollantaytambo train ticket included).
 From Ollantaytambo, your hotel is included either way but you will have to decide between staying in Cusco or staying in Ollantaytambo.
 It is preferable to stay in Ollantaytambo, as it will be evening and Cusco is 2 hours further, in a bus or taxi (no trains go all the way to Cusco).
 Again, the choice is up to you and either way your hotel and transportation is included.

-The price for the Machu Picchu MultiSport trip is $1299 per person (ask us about group discounts) and includes nearly everything: Roundtrip transportation from Cusco airport to Ollantaytambo and back; your hotel rooms for all 6 nights; breakfast every day Day 2 to Day 7; Lunch everyday from Day 2 to Day 5; and Dinner on Day 4.
-Also included is your guide, all mountain biking and equipment; all the hiking; a round trip bus ticket to Machu Picchu from Aguas Calientes, a train ticket from Aguas Calientes back to Ollantaytambo.
+The price for the Machu Picchu MultiSport trip is $1499 per person (ask us about group discounts) and includes nearly everything: Roundtrip transportation from Cusco airport to Ollantaytambo and back; your hotel rooms for all 6 nights; breakfast every day Day 2 to Day 7; Lunch everyday from Day 2 to Day 5; and Dinner on Day 4.
+Also included is your guide, all mountain biking and equipment; all the hiking.
 Not included: airfare to Lima or Cusco, entrance ticket to Machu Picchu, train ticket bus ticket not included; zipline on Day 5, and any meals not mentioned above, (most dinners and a few lunches are not included), tips, alcoholic beverages, souvenirs, etc.